Crewe and Nantwich: Civil parishes

-Burglary from a dwelling: 7.2 (7.6).

-Theft of a motor vehicle: 2.4 (6.4).

-Theft from a motor vehicle: 7.8 (11.9).

-According to 2003 figures, Crewe had the lowest crime rate and highest detection levels in Cheshire.

 Political control

 The first elections to the council were held in 1973, initially operating as a shadow authority until the new arrangements came into effect on 1 April 1974.
-Political control of the council from 1974 until its abolition in 2009 was held by the following parties:
+Political control of the council from 1974 until its abolition in 2009 was as follows:

 Leadership

 The leaders of the council from 1974 were:

 On 4 May 2006 a referendum was held to decide whether the "Leader and Cabinet" form of local government would be replaced by an elected mayor.
 The proposal was rejected by 18,768 (60.8%) votes to 11,808 (38.2%) on a 35.3% turnout.

+Premises

+The council met at the Municipal Buildings in Earle Street, Crewe, which had been completed for the former Crewe Borough Council in 1905.
+The main administrative offices were at Delamere House on Delamere Street in Crewe, which was built as a joint facility for both the new Crewe and Nantwich Borough Council and Cheshire County Council, being completed in 1974 just before local government reorganisation took effect.
+Delamere House was later supplemented with additional offices in a large extension to the rear of the Municipal Buildings, completed in 1991.

 Twin towns

-Crewe and Nantwich is twinned with:
+Crewe and Nantwich was twinned with: